If you're looking to make more money and grow your wealth there are many assets you can buy.

 Real estate investment trusts are some of the best assets you can own and are highly recommended by many personal finance experts.

-These assets own a variety of commercial and residential properties that allow you to have risk adjusted returns that are higher than other types of investments.
+These tangible assets own a variety of commercial and residential properties that allow you to have risk adjusted returns that are higher than other types of investments.

 Related: Best Real Estate Investing Apps